AB1908/CS-Books/Curriculum.md

 [4] - Used as the reference for

-- [Discrete Structures and Combinatorics at BGU](https://www.cs.bgu.ac.il/~dsc172/Main) along with some weird Israeli book? :shrug
+- [Discrete Structures and Combinatorics at BGU](https://www.cs.bgu.ac.il/~dsc172/Main) along with some weird Israeli book? :shrug:

 [5] - Used as the reference for